EqualExperts/you-build-it-you-run-it-playbook/practices/scale.md

 ![](../.gitbook/assets/practices/operating-model-selector-at-scale-low-availability-digital-services.png)

-**Figure 17 - Operating model selector for low availability digital services It at scale**

 If a production incident happens during working hours, there is an immediate callout to the owning product team, and they respond to the incident based on their [in-incident calculation of financial loss](https://you-build-it-you-run-it.playbook.ee/practices/incident-response#calculate-in-incident-financial-losses).
 If an incident happens out of hours, the callout is suppressed until the start of the next working day.
 This incentivises a product team to build operability into a digital service without out of hours support, in order to avoid a production incident spilling over into the next working day.

  For the furniture retailer, the appointments frontend has a 95.0% availability target, which matches to no out of hours schedule.